TheOtherRolesAU/TheOtherRoles/README.md

 |----------|:-------------:|
 | Snitch Spawn Chance | -
 | Task Count Where The Snitch Will Be Revealed | -
+| Information Mode  | Whether the snitch will get info on the map and/or in the chat
+| Targets | Snitch Will See All Evil Players or Killing Evil Players
 -----------------------

 ## Spy